orestes/actions-on-google-smart-home-api-workshop/src/welcome.md

 # Welcome

+Thank you for joining our workshop today.
+Let's get started!

 ## Objective

 In this workshop we will learn how to create our own Smart RGB light bulb that